geo4lib/geo4lib.github.io/docs/blog/posts/meeting-topics-2025.md

 # Geo4Lib Monthly Meeting Topics (2025–2026)

-With the new **Geo4Lib Community** format, we are scheduling a series of monthly topics.
+This post displays our schedule of monthly meeting topics.
 Some meetings will feature presentations, others will be group discussions, and a few will bring in guest speakers.

 We invite anyone interested to join us!
+Visit the (../../get-involved.md) page for details on how to connect.

 <!-- more -->